adamrgolf/Garlium-Mario-Coin-Sound/README.md

 ```
 Changelog:
+	0.07	Included ability to set garlium executable in the settings.ini file if yours is differnt than "Garlium.exe"
 	0.06	Chosen sound is now saved in settings.ini file
 	0.05	Updated tray menu; added ability to choose/select sound
 		-To add custom sounds just add a .wav to the \r\wavs dir and re-open the program